jim-easterbrook/python-exiv2/USAGE.rst

 If an iterator is invalidated, e.g. by deleting the datum it points to, then your Python program may crash with a segmentation fault if you try to use the invalid iterator.
 Just as in C++, there is no way to detect that an iterator has become invalid.

+Since v0.18.0 python-exiv2 can invalidate iterators if the data container is resized, but you should not expect this to work in all circumstances.

 Segmentation faults
 -------------------